-The GRE is timed.
-So when it comes to Reading Comprehension, you might worry that reading speed is being tested, too.
-Speed does matter.
-But you don’t need to be a speed reader to excel in this section.
+The GRE is a timed test.
+When it comes to Reading Comprehension, you may worry that you’re being tested on reading speed, too.
+While speed does matter, you don’t need to be a speed reader to excel in this section.
 So, how fast do you need to read?

 - Doing GRE Reading Comp Exercises to Prepare for the Argument Essay